-When I was a teen I spent years investigating oriental spirituality and philosophy: Buddhism, Taoism, Confucianism, Samurais, you name it.
+When I was a teen, I spent years investigating Eastern spirituality and philosophy: Buddhism, Taoism, Confucianism, Samurais, you name it.

-As I grew older I experienced with Vipassana meditation retreats and other practices which I believe have deeply influenced my work for good.
+As I grew older, I experienced with Vipassana meditation retreats and other practices which I believe have profoundly influenced my work for good.

 I firmly believe that your business is going to be a projection of your personality.
-If you’re addicted to stress your work culture will be greatly affected by it.
-You’re probably going to always be on the run, always solving urgent issues, and having the strong belief that the universe is against you somehow.
+If you’re addicted to stress your work culture will be significantly affected by it.
+You’re probably going to always be on the run, solving urgent issues, and having the firm belief that the universe is against you somehow.
 Businesses can’t escape their owners.

 So the only way for a business to prosper is to have managers concerned with improving themselves.